I am Alabama Colburn. It’s hard to describe yourself but I’m gonna try and paint you a picture.

 I love baseball and go to as many games as I can.
 I love being in a packed stadium with screaming fans.
 I love the smell of hot dogs and beer and popcorn.
 It’s so American.
 Standing for the national anthem, the players standing on the field with their hats over their hearts.
 All the fans standing, doing the same.
 The commaradarie.
 The seven inning stretch when we all stand and sing “Take me out to the Ballgame”.
 Root root root for the Mets!!
 I love that.

-I also play softball.
+I play fast pitch softball.
 This is my first year playing and I have to say I’m not half bad.

 I also love music.
 I loved it as a kid and kind of lost it as an adult.
 Now I never turn it off.
 I’m listening to Taylor Swift as I write this.
 My music plays all night while I sleep and I have my ear buds in all day at work.
 I love all kinds of music.
 County, rock, pop, alternative.
 If there is story in the song, I love it.
 Music has gotten me writing again.
 I hear a song and it triggers a memory and off I go.